SmileiPIC/Smilei/doc/Sphinx/Understand/ionization.rst

 Barrier Suppression Ionization
 """""""""""""""""""""""""""""""

 When the electric field applied on a bound electron is greater than a certain threshold, that electron is able to classically escape from the atom, without tunneling through the potential barrier.
-To properly describe the ionisation rates in these regimes, and the transition regime from tunneling to barrier suppression, Smilei implements two ways to extend the tunneling ionisation rate to the barrier-suppression regime.
+To properly describe the ionisation rates in these regimes, and the transition regime from tunneling to barrier suppression, Smilei implements two ways to extend the tunneling ionization rate to the barrier-suppression regime.

 .. _tong_lin: